nextflow-io/nf-validation/docs/contributing/setup.md

 ---
 title: Contribution instructions
-description: How to contribute to nf-validation
+description: How to contribute to nf-schema
 ---

 # Getting started with plugin development